OBoladeras/updog2/README.md

 **More examples:**

-`updog2 /tmp/mydog -p 1234 --password examplePassword123! --ssl -qr -i`
+`updog2 /tmp/mydog -iqp 1234 --password examplePassword123! --ssl -qr`

 ## Notes

 This project is a fork of [updog](https://github.com/sc0tfree/updog) by [sc0tfree](https://github.com/sc0tfree).
 The original project is no longer maintained, so I decided to fork it and keep it up to date.
-The changes I made can be found in the [CHANGELOG](CHANGELOG.md).
+The principal changes I made can be found in the [CHANGELOG](CHANGELOG.md).